tryingtolearn11/SpaceInvaders/README.md

 # SpaceInvaders
-Made with Python and Pygame
+Made with Python and Pygame.

 Art done by Me